With constantly expanding online opportunities to gain fame / infamy, PR crisis management is a pursuit more people are in need of being educated on.

-The study of public relations is becoming pertinent to even the average Joe who doesn’t have hundreds of employees and thousands of customers.
+The study of public relations is becoming pertinent even to the average Joe who doesn’t have hundreds of employees and thousands of customers.
 Amassing a following on social media is possible to anyone who opens an account, and managing that audience becomes necessary sooner or later.
 The barrier to feeling the brunt of public outrage is lower than ever.

 As time goes on, it seems key to develop some sort of a feel for managing the public perceptions about you, your small business, or your corporation.
 The things we do and partake in are increasingly becoming more accessible to be judged, ridiculed, and labeled as mistakes.